 #5 Say Goodbye to Friends and Favorite Places

 When making a plan and a schedule, reserve a slot or two each day for you.
-Meet with people, have a few drinks, talk about the time you spent together.
+Meet with people, have a few drinks, and talk about the time you spent together.
 Saying bye to friends is not easy, but it is important.
-And especially so if you’re going far away and that may well be the last time you see each other in person.
+And especially so if you’re moving out of Los Angeles and going far away and that may well be the last time you see each other in person.
 So throw a party, pass a few balls, or invite them to dinner.
 You’ll feel better in the long run.

 Also, take the time to walk around.
 Go to that park you spent your childhood in, or watch a movie at your favorite cinema.
 Try to visit as many of your special spots and enjoy memories before the moment comes to leave all that behind.